Fronsipswu/qc-combo-dumper/README.md

 # Qualcomm Hardware CA Combos Dumper

-Probably the easiest way to dump LTE Support CA Combos (0xB0CD) and NR5G Supported CA Combos (0xB826) fragments from any Qualcomm devices via the DIAG port.
-Since each fragment contains a maximum of 100 Combos, the tool combines multiple fragments into a single output in QCAT format and removes any duplicates before saving them to your working directory.
+An easy method to dump LTE Support CA Combos (0xB0CD) and NR5G Supported CA Combos (0xB826) fragments from any Qualcomm devices via the DIAG port.
+Since each fragment contains up to 100 Combos, the tool combines multiple fragments into a single file in QCAT format and removes any duplicates before saving them to your working directory.
 The resulting hex dump can be parsed with [uecapabilityparser](https://github.com/HandyMenny/uecapabilityparser) to see the LTE/NR CA Combos

 ---